LucasWeb2016/TranslationsExtraBundle/README.md

     composer require lucasweb/translations

 ## Configuration
-This Bundle only needs a few fields in Yaml configuration files to start working:
+This Bundle only need this config to start working:

     translations_extra:
 	    default_format: 'xml'